edg1983/GREEN-VARAN/docs/GREEN-DB_query_usage.rst

 you can query the DB directly providing a tab separated text file with **no header** and 2 columns:

 - column 1: variant ID in the format chrom_pos_ref_alt
 - column 2: comma-separated list of region IDs overlapping the variant

+This table can be generated automatically from a VCF annotated with greenvaran by using ``greenvaran querytab``

 Output tables
 ~~~~~~~~~~~~~
-The tool will generate up to 6 tables with the provided prefix.
-Only tables containing elements will be created.
+The tool will generate 6 tables with the provided prefix.
+Some table may be empty if the corresponding information is missing.
 Output tables structure is described below

 regions